mdrake0/mysite/content/blog/whats_next.md

 ## Plan

 The plan has a lot of parts.
 First, I’m going to finish my CS degree and excel at it.
-In addition to coursework, I’m going to launch my own non-trivial project every month for 8 months.
+In addition to coursework, I’m going to launch a few non-trival projects.
 I think that this practical experience of shipping real projects will complement academic work nicely.
 I have an incredible opportunity, and I want to wring every drop out of it.
 Plus, some of the stuff I build might be good!